JikoUnderscore/SpriteSheetMaker/README.md

 # SpriteSheetMaker
 A simple python Sprite sheet maker.
+It takes saparet images and plans them on a new image.
+Can also export json and yaml files.

 Made this for my need in one day.